posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

         - poster.html?lang=nb&name=apple&variant=eco
         - poster.html?lang=nb&name=amazon&variant=eco

+- [o] Render current set of documents

+- [o] Add layout like https://gafam.laquadrature.net/wp-content/uploads/sites/9/2018/05/affiches.png ?
+- [o] Build high-resolution n-up 5x1 resource for displaying on large screens How to improve that short- or medium-term?
+- [o] Add ``posterkit --keep-files`` for keeping temporary files
+- [o] Docs: Write about parameters "cssmask=true" and "image-loader={classic,dataurl,dom}"

+- [o] Add meaningful example for "fit_text_bounding_box" and use screenshot images in doc/typesetting.rst
+- [o] Should "run_autolayout" be deferred until "load_image_classic" signals the images have loaded successfully?
+  Remark: All things "load_image" should be run from "load_content", actually.

 - [o] Test how image loading works with regular/transparent PNG/JPEG/GIF images
 - [o] How to make the chooser link to local resources (image, pdf)?
+- [o] Investigate further why the Arabic font used when rendering on Mac OS X looks way more beautiful than on Linux.
+- [o] Add dynamic anchors for jumping to e.g. #facts-and-figures
+- [o] Make "Facts and figures" section collapsible?

 ********